GE2025: PSP to contest Kebun Baru, Marymount and Pioneer SMCs

 The announcement was made by party leaders at three concurrent walkabouts in the single-seat wards on Saturday morning.

-SINGAPORE: The Progress Singapore Party (PSP) confirmed on Saturday (Apr 12) it will run in Kebun Baru, Marymount and Pioneer Single Member Constituencies (SMCs) in the upcoming General Election.
+SINGAPORE: The Progress Singapore Party (PSP) announced on Saturday (Apr 12) that it will contest Kebun Baru, Marymount and Pioneer Single Member Constituencies (SMCs) in the upcoming General Election.

-PSP leaders, who were at concurrent walkabouts in the constituencies with potential candidates on Saturday morning, said the party would unveil the candidates it intends to field closer to Nomination Day.
+Party leaders made the announcement during concurrent walkabouts in the three constituencies, accompanied by potential candidates, although they said PSP's confirmed candidates would only be revealed closer to Nomination Day.

-PSP fielded candidates in Pioneer, Kebun Baru and Marymount SMCs at the previous election.
+PSP previously fielded candidates in all three SMCs during the 2020 election.

-The party had earlier announced at its manifesto launch last Sunday that it plans to contest West Coast-Jurong West and Chua Chu Kang Group Representation Constituencies (GRCs).
+The announcement comes after the party unveiled its manifesto last Sunday, during which it confirmed plans to contest West Coast-Jurong West and Chua Chu Kang Group Representation Constituencies (GRCs).

-PSP secretary-general Leong Mun Wai, speaking during a walkabout at Bishan North Shopping Mall in Marymount SMC, said: "We are still looking at what is the best lineup that we can put up with the slate of candidates we have, where to deploy them and all that."
+PSP secretary-general Leong Mun Wai, speaking during a walkabout at Bishan North Shopping Mall in Marymount SMC on Saturday, said: "We are still looking at what is the best lineup that we can put up with the slate of candidates we have, where to deploy them and all that."

 Mr Leong had earlier indicated the party is likely to field fewer than the 24 candidates it had in 2020 – the largest opposition slate in that election.